 Social engineering, the ability to purchase items online, open bank accounts online as well as apply for loans online, has enabled fraudsters to capitalize on stealing someone’s identity and commit identity fraud.

-In 2019 there were 986 reports of Identity Fraud of which 161 victims reported an overall loss of $1,032,839.25 CAD.
-The remaining 825 victims didn’t report a monetary loss but stated that their personal and financial information had been used in the following ways:
+Many victims don't report a monetary loss when they are victims of Identity Theft, but state that their personal and financial information had been used in the following ways:

 - Credit cards had been issued in their name